-Carbon units created by Woodland Carbon Code projects are known as Woodland Carbon Units once verified, and are referred to as Pending Issuance Units until that point.
+Once verified, carbon units created by Woodland Carbon Code projects are known as Woodland Carbon Units.
+Until that point they are referred to as Pending Issuance Units.
 All organisations are encouraged to voluntarily measure and report their gross and net greenhouse gas emissions.
-Verified Woodland Carbon Units are one of three types of 'credit' that can be used to reduce a company's gross emissions under guidance produced by the UK government: Environmental Reporting Guidelines: Including mandatory greenhouse gas emissions reporting guidance.
+Verified Woodland Carbon Units are one of three types of 'credit' that can be used to reduce a company's gross emissions under UK government guidance: Environmental Reporting Guidelines: Including mandatory greenhouse gas emissions reporting guidance.
+PAS2060:2014